luojun6/computer_systems/cmu_computer_systems.md

 #### 8.4.6 Superscalar Processor

-- **<span style="color:red">Definition:</span> A supoerscalar processor can issue and execute <span style="color:red">multiple instructions in one cycle</span>.
+- **<span style="color:DarkRed">Definition:</span> A supoerscalar processor can issue and execute <span style="color:DarkRed">multiple instructions in one cycle</span>.
 The instructions are retrieved from a sequential instruction stream and are usually scheduled dynamically.**

-- **Benefit: without programming effort, superscalar processor can take advantage of the <span style="color:red">instruction level parallelism</span> that most programs have.**
+- **Benefit: without programming effort, superscalar processor can take advantage of the <span style="color:DarkRed">instruction level parallelism</span> that most programs have.**

 - **Most modern CPUs are superscalar.**
 - **Intel: since Pentium (1993)**